Woodland

-A woodland (/ˈwʊdlənd/) is, in the broad sense, land covered with woody plants (trees and shrubs), or in a narrow sense, synonymous with wood (or in the U.S., the plurale tantum woods), a low-density forest forming open habitats with plenty of sunlight and limited shade (see differences between British, American and Australian English explained below).
+A woodland (/wʊdlənd/) is, in the broad sense, land covered with woody plants (trees and shrubs), or in a narrow sense, synonymous with wood (or in the United States, the plurale tantum woods), a low-density forest forming open habitats with plenty of sunlight and limited shade (see differences between British, American and Australian English explained below).
 Some savannas may also be woodlands, such as savanna woodland, where trees and shrubs form a light canopy.

 Woodlands may support an understory of shrubs and herbaceous plants including grasses.
 Woodland may form a transition to shrubland under drier conditions or during early stages of primary or secondary succession.
 Higher-density areas of trees with a largely closed canopy that provides extensive and nearly continuous shade are often referred to as forests.

 Extensive efforts by conservationist groups have been made to preserve woodlands from urbanization and agriculture.
 For example, the woodlands of Northwest Indiana have been preserved as part of the Indiana Dunes.